 There are several other heart abnormalities that may occur along with TOGA.
 The most common associated problem is a ventricular septal defect (3).
 This is a defect or hole in the wall that separates the lower two chambers of the heart, the ventricles.
 There may be narrowing of the area of the heart where blood flows out to the pulmonary artery.
 This is called left ventricular outflow tract obstruction.

-Many of these babies have an atrial septal defect (4) (a hole in the wall that separates the top two chambers of the heart) and/or a patent ducts arteriosus (5).
+Many of these babies have an atrial septal defect (4) (a hole in the wall that separates the top two chambers of the heart) and/or a patent ductus arteriosus (5).
 This is normal birth channel between the aorta and pulmonary artery present at birth that may fail to close in the presence of other heart problems.

 What are the effects of this defect on my child's health?

-When a baby has TOGA, there are two separate circuits of blood flow instead of a connected one.
+When a baby has TGA, there are two separate circuits of blood flow instead of a connected one.
 Blue blood returning from the body is pumped right back out to the body and red blood returning from the lungs is pumped right back to the lungs.
 As a result, the baby develops a blue color, called cyanosis, shortly after birth.
 The blue color can best be noticed in the lips or under the fingernails.
 In a baby with heart related cyanosis, the blue color does not improve with the use of oxygen.

 If this situation were to continue the baby could soon die from lack of oxygen delivery to the body.
-The only way a baby with TOGA can survive after birth is if there is a way for the red and blue blood to mix together within the heart so that some red blood gets pumped out to the body.
-An atrial septal defect and/or a patent ducts arteriosus will usually permit enough oxygen to allow the baby to survive until a more definitive intervention can be performed.
+The only way a baby with TGA can survive after birth is if there is a way for the red and blue blood to mix together within the heart so that some red blood gets pumped out to the body.
+An atrial septal defect and/or a patent ductus arteriosus will usually permit enough oxygen to allow the baby to survive until a more definitive intervention can be performed.

 Some babies with TGA also have a hole between the heart's lower chambers called a ventricular septal defect.
-If this is present, enough mixing of blood may occur that the baby may not appear cyanotic at all and may actually become ill with symptoms of congestive heart failure because of the extra blood flow going to the lungs.
+If this is present, enough mixing of blood may occur that the baby may not appear cyanotic at all and may actually become ill with symptoms of heart failure because of the extra blood flow going to the lungs.
 Then the baby will have symptoms of poor feeding, poor weight gain, sweating, and fast or labored breathing.

 Finally, there may be narrowing of the area leading out the left ventricle to the pulmonary artery called left ventricle outflow tract obstruction.
 In this situation even though there is the hole for the blood to mix, the total amount of blood flow going into the lungs is reduced.
 The degree of narrowing varies and can be mild at first but can get worse with time.
 As the narrowing increases the baby's coloring will become more cyanotic (blue).